We’ve seen that Rye code can consist of literal values, for example:

 If you’ve programmed in any language before, the concept is the same as with variables.

-We haven’t looked at function calls yet, but the use of print
+We haven’t looked at function calls yet, but the use of the print

 function below will be self-evident I hope.